filviu/blog/content/posts/2012/2012-03-13-xbmc-and-windows-8-on-older-hardware.md

 Hardware:

-  * Gigabyte GA-MA78GPM-DS2H motherboard (AMD 780G +SB700 chipset,
+* Gigabyte GA-MA78GPM-DS2H motherboard (AMD 780G +SB700 chipset)
 * AMD 4850e dual core energy efficient cpu
 * 250Gb hdd (all media is stored on a NAS)
 * 6Gb RAM

 When I moved to a Full HD tv I found that I have to move away from XP to windows 7 in order to get decent hardware acceleration out of my integrated graphics.
 Because of power and heat issues I didn't want to use a dedicated card.
 Windows 7 ran full hd decent but only using the latest drivers for my IGP from AMD-ATI.